hendrtd/engr-1110/docs/modules/m00/structure.md

 # Course Structure

-This course is organized into eight modules numbered [zero](https://www.cs.utexas.edu/users/EWD/transcriptions/EWD08xx/EWD831.html) through seven.
-Module 0 is an introductory "getting started" module, while Module 1 through Module 7 are course-content modules.
-Rather than being organized strictly by content, these modules are [timeboxed](https://en.wikipedia.org/wiki/Timeboxing); that is, M1 -- M7 are of fixed, equal durations with specific tasks to be completed within each.
+This course is organized into 15 modules numbered [zero](https://www.cs.utexas.edu/users/EWD/transcriptions/EWD08xx/EWD831.html) through 14.
+Module 0 is mostly an introductory "getting started" module, while Module 1 through Module 14 are full course-content modules.
+Rather than being organized strictly by content, these modules are [timeboxed](https://en.wikipedia.org/wiki/Timeboxing); that is, M1 -- M14 are of fixed, equal durations with specific tasks to be completed within each.
 We will become familiar with [agile methods](https://en.wikipedia.org/wiki/Agile_software_development), as we go